 If you’re going to visit one ancient site in Ohio, make sure it’s Serpent Mound, located in Adams County.
 Not only is it one of the most mysterious archaeological sites in the entire country, but it’s also one of the most interesting to look at.

-Other than those who lived in the immediate vicinity, few people knew about the site until the 1840’s, when Squier and Davis surveyed the land.
-To protect the mound, the land was first purchased by Harvard University, and later the Ohio Historical Society in the year 1900.
+Other than those who lived in the immediate vicinity, few people knew about the site until the 1840’s, when Squier and Davis came to survey the area.
+In order to protect the mound, the land was first purchased by Harvard University and then the Ohio Historical Society in the year 1900.

 Arriving a few hours before sunset, I headed straight for the observation tower.
 Seeing the site from above is a must to clearly view the serpent’s curves in all their glory.